shakes76/PatternAnalysis-2024/recognition/StyleGAN_s4653241/README.md

 ## Overview

 This StyleGAN2's application is to generate realistic like brain scans using the ADNI dataset for Alzheimer's disease.
 The primary goal is to provide a model that is able to generate "reasobably clear images".
-Using StyleGAN2 ability to
+Using StyleGAN2 ability to generate high-resolution images, I will be att

+This project leverages StyleGAN2 to generate synthetic MRI scan images that closely resemble authentic ones.
+The model is trained on the subset of the OASIS brain dataset.

 ## Table of Contents